-On Tuesday 29th August, we displayed our brand new Beespoon at a drop in session at Tang Hall Library.
-From 10am until 4pm, we had a large number of inquisitive visitors pop in to try out our activities.
+On Tuesday 29th August 2017, we displayed our (then) newly constructed Beespoon at a drop in session at Tang Hall Library.
+We had a large number of inquisitive visitors pop in to try out our activities.
 Many of them became very determined to fill that Beespoon with honey!

 Our new Beespoon on display.